 Alyssa Parks is currently a senior at the University of Nevada, Reno majoring in International Affairs and specializing in International Environmental Policy with potential minors in Anthropology and Spanish.
 She is from Winnemucca, Nevada and loves to travel.
 Alyssa recently studied abroad in San Sebastián, Spain during the Summer and traveled throughout Europe.
 She plans to attend graduate school beginning in the Spring of 2014 to obtain a Master’s Degree in Public Administration.
 Her goal for interning at the NNIC is to become a more worldly person and learn as much about the world as possible.
 She hopes her internship will open many doors and hopefully give me more insight on future careers in the international field.

-Nick Tscheekar is a junior at the University of Nevada, Reno and is majoring in International Affairs and Political Science.
-Although he has not yet been outside of the country, he hopes to participate in the Fulbright program and Peace Corps after graduation and plans to go into the field of international development as a career, by working with the United States Agency for International Development or a non-governmental organization.
-This will be his second semester at the NNIC and he is greatly looking forward to meeting more international visitors and showing them what Reno has to offer.
-In addition to his work at the NNIC, he also serves as an Academic Mentor in the university’s residence halls and stays active in the community through volunteering with the Nevada Boys’ State and Upward Bound programs.
+Nick Tscheekar is a senior at the University of Nevada, Reno and is majoring in International Affairs and Political Science.
+Although he has not yet been outside of the country, he hopes to participate in the Fulbright program and Peace Corps after graduation and plans to go into the field of international development as a career, by working with the United States Agency for International Development or a non governmental organization.
+This will be his second year at the NNIC and he is greatly looking forward to meeting more international visitors and showing them what Reno has to offer.
+In addition to his work at the NNIC, he also serves as an Resident Assistant in the university’s residence halls.